sgrunber/Project-ppchem-tools-kit/README.md

 ## 📖 Description
 The **Tools Kit** package allows chemistry students to find basic information on molecules and provides easy access to some graphs and calculations required in experimental laboratories.

-**Note**: For an aesthetically pleasing experience, it is recommended to use the dark mode interface if you are on a Mac or any other platform that supports it.
+**🌙 Note**: For an aesthetically pleasing experience, it is recommended to use the dark mode interface if you are on a Mac or any other platform that supports it.

 ## 📚 Table of Contents